NazmulHasanNihal/Advanced-Statistical-Methods-for-AB-and-Hypothesis-Testing-Methods-of-Experimentations/README.md

 ### Normality Test (Shapiro-Wilk Test)
 **Normality Check:**

-**Group A:** The p-value is 0.0.8290, which is greater than 0.05, indicating that the data is normally distributed.
+**Group A:** The p-value is `0.8290`, which is greater than `0.05`, indicating that the data is normally distributed.

-**Group B:** The p-value is 0.2498, which is greater than 0.05, indicating that the data is normally distributed.
+**Group B:** The p-value is `0.2498`, which is greater than `0.05`, indicating that the data is normally distributed.
 ![ alt text](img/independent_t_1.png)

 ### Levene's Test for Equality of Variance

 ![ alt text](img/independent_t_2.png)

-- The p-value is 0.5148 for Levene’s Test is greater than 0.05, which means we fail to reject the null hypothesis (H₀).
+- The p-value is `0.5148` for Levene’s Test is greater than `0.05`, which means we fail to reject the null hypothesis (H₀).

-- The variances of Group A and Group B are not significantly different, and we can assume that both groups have equal variances.
+- The variances of `Group A` and `Group B` are not significantly different, and we can assume that both groups have equal variances.
 This is an important assumption for performing the Independent T-test.

 ### Independent T-test Result

-- The p-value is 0.0000 extremely small (much less than 0.05), which means we reject the null hypothesis (H₀).
+- **The p-value is 0`.0000` extremely small (much less than `0.05`), which means we reject the null hypothesis (`H₀`).**

-- There is a statistically significant difference between Group A and Group B. Since the p-value is extremely small, this result strongly indicates that the difference between the two groups is not due to random chance.
+- **There is a statistically significant difference between Group A and Group B. Since the p-value is extremely small, this result strongly indicates that the difference between the two groups is not due to random chance.**

 ---
 ## Paired Sample T-Test (Before vs After Campaign)

 A Paired Sample T-test (also known as the Dependent Sample T-test) is a statistical test used to compare the means of two related groups.
 The test is used to determine whether there is a statistically significant difference between the two related groups.

-Why and When we should use it ?
+**Why and When we should use it ?**

 - Paired Sample T-test when we want to assess the effect of a treatment or intervention on a group of subject by comparing therir measurements before and after the treatment or intervention.